ibkor/Veeam-Deployer-Installer-for-Linux-Machines/README.md

 # Veeam Deployer Installer for Linux Machines

-This repository contains a PowerShell script that facilitates the deployment of Veeam Deployment Kit to multiple Linux machines simultaneously, as well as configuring the necessary certificates for proper operation.
+This repository contains a set of PowerShell scripts that facilitate the deployment of Veeam Deployment Kit to multiple Linux machines simultaneously, configure the necessary certificates, and manage OpenSSH settings on a Windows server.

 ## Overview

+With these scripts, you can:
-With this script, you can automate the installation of Veeam Backup & Replication Deployment Kit on all specified Linux machines.
-The script takes a list of hostnames from a CSV file, transfers the deployment kit to each machine, installs it, and configures the server and client certificates.
+- Automate the installation of Veeam Backup & Replication Deployment Kit on all specified Linux machines.
+- Verify the success of deployments and log the results.
+- Enable or disable OpenSSH on the Windows server as required.

 ## Prerequisites

 - Veeam Backup & Replication Server installed
-- OpenSSH enabled on all target Linux machines
 - PowerShell access to the Veeam Backup & Replication Server
+- OpenSSH is enabled on VBR Server
 - The `scp` and `ssh` commands available
 - `yum` package manager on affected Linux machines
 - To successfully run the commands included in this script on the Linux machines, ensure that the user has enough permissions.